PAY IT FORWARD

 We are excited to present a new interview series, PAY IT FORWARD, in partnership with the Lily.
 The Lily, published by The Washington Post, elevates issues critical to women by fostering important conversations and empowering stories.
 We spoke with women who we collectively admire to hear what mentorship means to them, the advice that has been most meaningful, and the importance of uplifting the women around you.

 Next in our series is Jenny Yang, Stand-Up Comedian & Writer.
 We spoke with Jenny about where she has found mentorship and her most important relationship (with herself).
 Our favorite OKREAL quote: “Most of the world is actually not as competent, attentive or as badass as us women.”
-Check back next week for our next interview in this series or read our previous interview with Savannah James.
+Check back next week for our next interview in this series.

 Grace Lee Boggs is a civil rights activist and Asian American leader who has taught me that love is at the center of everything we create and that building community is a worthy and life-long project.
 Learn about her via the gorgeous documentary ‘American Revolutionary.’